onyx-and-iris/voicemeeter/examples/vm-cli/README.md

 ## Install

-First build and install it with `go install`
+First build and install it with `go install` (skip this step if using binary from [Releases](https://github.com/onyx-and-iris/voicemeeter/releases))

 ## Use